-Peer Mentors (PMs)
+Peer Academic Leaders (PALs)

-Peer Mentors are student staff of Housing and Residence Life's Academic Retention and Student Success Program.
+Peer Academic Leaders are student staff of Housing and Residence Life's Academic Retention and Student Success Program.
 These students maintain a visible and dynamic presence within residence halls and foster an environment that encourages academic and personal development.
 Peer Mentors heavily encourage active and participatory involvement in the academic life of the campus.
 They serve as a peer resource and liaison to personal and academic campus resources.
-These students work individually and collaboratively to assist first year students in their transition from high school to college and further provide advisement and academic assistance to all students living in campus residence halls.
+These students work individually and collaboratively to assist and provide advisement and academic assistance to all students living in campus residence halls through programming, one-on-one's, and serving as a campus resource.